 Sign up for professional access to our online HIV resource library and to receive additional resources via e-mail.Sign Up Now

-The US Department of Health and Human Services Guidelines for the Use of Antiretroviral Agents in HIV-1-Infected Adults and Adolescents recommends antiretroviral therary (ART) for all HIV-infected patients to achieve viral suppression, restore and preserve immunologic function, prevent HIV transmission, reduce the incidence of and rate of death associated with HIV infection, and prolong the duration and quality of life.1 During the initiation of ART, the Guidelines stress the importance of educating HIV-positive patients about the benefits of effective ART and strict adherence to their treatment regimen.
+The US Department of Health and Human Services Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents Living with HIV recommends antiretroviral therary (ART) for all HIV-infected patients to achieve viral suppression, restore and preserve immunologic function, prevent HIV transmission, reduce the incidence of and rate of death associated with HIV infection, and prolong the duration and quality of life.1 During the initiation of ART, the Guidelines stress the importance of educating HIV-positive patients about the benefits of effective ART and strict adherence to their treatment regimen.
 Information alone may not be sufficient; patients also need to be motivated to succeed.
 Taking a patient-centric approach to patient education may help patients better understand the challenges ahead and enable them to take the necessary steps to protect their long-term health.2

 Consider the following tactics to help educate and empower patients to make treatment decisions that lead to better health outcomes.

 Fear, anger, and shock may cloud your patients' perceptions after receiving an HIV diagnosis.
 Patients need to hear that HIV is a manageable condition, and with effective treatment they can have close to a normal life expectancy.2 Patient education on how to live with HIV should start immediately, but anticipate that patients may need time for a diagnosis to sink in, and schedule frequent follow-up visits for additional opportunities to repeat and reinforce information and directives as needed.